 Dickson expanded beyond the folk genre and a partnership with musician and playwright Willy Russell from 1974 resulted in her performing in musicals; John, Paul, George, Ringo, … and Bert and Blood Brothers.
 The duet with Elaine Paige I know him so well, was Number One in the UK and sold over 900,000 copies worldwide.

-Awarded with an OBE in 2002 for her Services to Music and Drama, Dickson continues to make albums, tour she also recently starred as one of the residents in the BBC’s Real Marigold Hotel.
+Awarded an OBE in 2002 for her Services to Music and Drama, Dickson continues to make albums, tour she also recently starred as one of the residents in the BBC’s Real Marigold Hotel.

 She has 17 Platinum and Gold albums and is Scotland’s biggest-selling female singer of all time.
 She is an ambassador for Alzheimer’s awareness at Nordoff-Robbins Scotland and Patron of Fife Headway and of the Fife Society for the Blind.